Timelike conjugate points in Lorentzian length spaces: Applications

 \section{Applications}

-In this section, we give two applications that use of our notions of conjugate points, namely a timelike Rauch comparison theorem (in analogy with Shankar--Sormani~\cite[Thm.\ 10.1]{shankar2009conjugate}), as well as a consequence of the Lorentzian Cartan--Hadamard Theorem established by Er\"{o}s--Gieger~\cite{Eroes-Gieger25}.
-(The analogous result in the metric setting can be found in Bridson--Haefliger~\cite{bridson2013metric}).
+In this section, we give two applications that use of our notions of conjugate points, namely a timelike Rauch comparison theorem (in analogy with Shankar--Sormani~\cite[Thm.\ 10.1]{shankar2009conjugate}), as well as a consequence of the Lorentzian Cartan--Hadamard Theorem established by Er\"{o}s--Gieger~\cite{Eroes-Gieger25} (for the metric Cartan--Hadamard Theorem, cf.\ Bridson--Haefliger~\cite[Thm.\ 4.1]{bridson2013metric}).